ibanzajoe/bach.js/README.md

 # Bach.js - an optimized full-stack framework

-I started this project in the spirit of Hacktober of 2022, mainly because I have yet to find a suitable starter framework built using the latest stack with Nest.js and Next.js.
+I started this project mainly because I have yet to find a suitable starter framework built using the latest stack with Nest.js and Next.js.
 These frameworks are great but there are still a lot of boilerplating you need to do when you are building your next project idea.

 Some other motivations behind this framework was to speed up Nest.js dev time using Vite.
 I found the time it takes to hot-reload after each code change painful as the code base grew.
 Thankfully Vite was able to resolve these issues and putting this available for everyone to use.